 Mark holds a Bachelor of Science from the University of British Columbia and a Masters of Business Administration from the University of Victoria.
 Mark earned his designation as a CFA Charter holder in 2003.

 Mark’s passions outside of work are fly fishing and playing tennis.
-Mark is married and has a teenage son.

 Chan-Seng Lee joined Infrastructure BC in December 2004.
 As Vice President of Finance and Administration, he is responsible for finance, information technology, human resources and administration for Infrastructure BC.
 He brings 10 years of experience in finance, taxation, mergers and acquisitions, regulatory reporting, information technology, human resources and administration and corporate governance to the Company.